baseten/easelbender/README.md

 I recently tried to recreate an animation coded in AS3 with the HTML5 Canvas API, specifically using the EaselJS framework.
 The framework is great, but I couldn't get an effect to render at anywhere near a decent framerate (A Canvas limitation not EaselJS's).
-This effect was originally written in PixelBender and since PixelBender was massively inspired by GLSL in the first place I wondered if I could create a reusable filter for EaselJS that leveraged GLSL via WebGL (and Three.js).
+This effect was originally written in PixelBender, and since PixelBender was massively inspired by GLSL in the first place, I wondered if I could create a reusable filter for EaselJS that leveraged GLSL via WebGL (and Three.js).
 So after a day's tinkering here is EaselBender.